Bobcatou/broken-link-checker/readme.txt

 Tags: links, broken, maintenance, blogroll, custom fields, admin Requires at least: 2.7.0
 Tested up to: 2.9
-Stable tag: 0.5.8.1
+Stable tag: 0.5.9

-This plugin will check your posts, custom fields and the blogroll for broken links and missing images and notify you on the dashboard if any are found.
+This plugin will check your posts, custom fields and the blogroll for broken links and missing images and notify you if any are found.

 == Description ==
 This plugin will monitor your blog looking for broken links and let you know if any are found.